wing5wong/artisan-whs-static/source/_events/2024-02-11_student-representative-on-the-board-election-nominations-close-13-february-at-noon.md

 ---
-title: "Student Representative on the Board - Election : Nominations close 13 February at NOON"
+title: "Student Representative on the Board - Election "
 date: 2024-02-28T19:46:03.959Z
 ---
 Nominations are now open for the role of Whanganui High School Board Student Representative.